marco-buratto/signage-orchestrator/CONTRIBUTING.md

 ------------

 **LINUX development host requirements**
-- Tested on modern Debian and Ubuntu OS; any other should work.
+- Tested on modern Debian and Ubuntu operating systems; any other should work.
 - Vagrant and VirtualBox are needed.
 - Vagrant: